julie-schult/MasterThesis_Wav2VecClassifier_Parkinson/README.md

 ## Description

 This git repository contains all source code written By Julie E. Schult & Laura F. Ven for the course TFE4940 (Electronic Systems Design and Innovation - Master's Thesis) at the Norwegian University of Science and Technology (NTNU).
-This thesis project is about using transfer learning with the pretrained model Wav2Vec to detect Parkinson'd Desease from audio utterances.
+This thesis project is about using transfer learning with the pretrained model Wav2Vec to detect Parkinson's Desease from audio utterances.
 All code is written in Python.

 ## Files overview
 * [preprocessing](preprocessing/) is a folder containing all files needed for preprocessing.